Skip to main content

 Can you regrow orchids in water without roots?

-Yes, however, it depends on a few different factors.
+Yes, however it depends on a few different factors.
 If you're dealing with a mature plant that previously had roots, then you should be able to place your orchid in water and watch it regrow.
 Orchids need very few roots in order to survive, so as long as there is any amount of root left you can regrow it with proper care.

 If you're propagating your orchid from a cutting then the process is a little more complicated.
 While cuttings from many plants can be rooted in water, orchids need to begin growing roots before you can place them in water.
 Here's what to do:

+Step 1: Check your orchid's type.
 While all orchids can be propagated, epiphytic orchids, such as dendrobium and vanda, are the best choices for propagation through cuttings.

 Step 2: Choose a large, healthy stem with at least two nodes.
+The nodes are small bumps that leaves or flower spikes grow from.

 Step 3: Cut the stem at the base of the plant with sharp, clean shears or scissors.